Sydney-Informatics-Hub/dgx-cluster-onboarding-guide/notebooks/07_data_transfer.md

 ![Data Sources](../fig/data_sources.png)

-6. When you are happy everything is in order, click CREATE WORKSPACE and your data transfer environment will be created.
+6. When you are happy with everything, click CREATE WORKSPACE and your data transfer environment will be created.
 When this is provisioned click the CONNECT icon above the list of workloads.

 ![Connect](../fig/connect_jupyterlab.png)